 The pilot scheme period was two years of extreme highs and devastating lows; there were tears of happiness when lives were changed – and tears of frustration when solutions broke down.

 I felt the torment of the landlords, as they waited for housing benefit sanctions to be lifted so that they could make their mortgage payment on time – and I felt the pain of the tenants, as they struggled to afford to buy food and basic essentials for their new homes.

 I supported women fleeing domestic violence, a young care-leaver who had turned to prostitution in order to support himself, and a rough sleeper who had been continually beaten and urinated on whilst sleeping in Manchester’s streets.

-As news travelled of the project I was undertaking, my network naturally widened and I began receiving offers of void property on a regular basis.
+As news traveled of the project I was undertaking, my network naturally widened and I began receiving offers of void property on a regular basis.

 I had difficult decisions to make; I just couldn’t facilitate all of the support which was needed for so many complex applicants on my own.
 I wasn’t qualified to deal with much of what I was encountering – many of the people who were contacting me needed specialised, professional, intervention and long-term support services.

 I would see solutions break down when individuals transitioning from chaotic lifestyles were left to fend for themselves, or their aftercare failed to materialise; at times, it was a torturous situation to be in.

 I didn’t want to set people up to fail.

 In 2015, I made the decision to pause the project and began to re-examine the model in its entirety; drawing on all of our positive and negative experiences in order to create a skeleton of procedural guidance templates for good practice.